Hawkins left out of Wales World Cup squad

 Both will play outside Wales from the end of the 2022-23 season and neither were going to reach the 25-cap threshold by that time.

-Hawkins, with five caps, will join Exeter from Ospreys for the 2023-24 season while Dragons lock Rowlands has 23 caps and joins Racing 92.
+Hawkins, with five caps, will join Exeter from Ospreys for the 2023-24 season, while Dragons lock Rowlands has 23 caps and joins Racing 92.

 Hawkins could still have been deemed available for Wales by eligibility rules if he was uncapped when he signed his Exeter contract.